A U.S. Economy Powered by AI

-Moreover, unlike during the dot-com era, most of the companies driving returns in the stock market -i.e. the magnificent seven stocks of Alphabet (Google), Amazon, Apple, Meta Platforms, Nvidia, and Tesla- have achieved incredible and growing profits.
-As a result, the recent returns are much more in line with the growth of profits versus the 90’s tech bubble.
+Moreover, unlike during the dot-com era, most of the companies driving returns in the stock market—the magnificent seven stocks of Alphabet (Google), Amazon, Apple, Meta Platforms, Nvidia, and Tesla—have achieved incredible and growing profits.
+As a result, their recent returns are much more in line with their profit growth, unlike during the 1990s tech bubble:

-Finally, the US economy has recently been very reliant on AI infrastructure buildout for economic growth at the same time as other growth drivers have been slowing down.
-As illustrated by the chart below, nonresidential investment (i.e. spending by companies) has been essentially flat outside of information processing equipment that goes into newly constructed datacenters.
+Finally, the U.S. economy has recently relied heavily on AI infrastructure buildout for economic growth, at the same time as other drivers of growth have slowed.
+As shown in the chart below, nonresidential investment (that is, spending by companies) has been essentially flat outside of information processing equipment that goes into newly constructed data centers.
 Spending on new homes and improvements to existing properties is similarly lackluster.
-By one estimate, the current AI infrastructure build-out as a percentage of US GDP exceeds the dot-com era and continues to rise.
+By one estimate, the current AI infrastructure build-out as a percentage of US GDP exceeds the dot-com era and continues to rise (second chart below).

-In conclusion, while we don’t know when the datacenter construction boom will end, given the three factors above, we think it’s a good time to look closely at your current portfolio with your advisor and determine whether any rebalancing or adjustments make sense at year-end and the beginning of the year.
+So while we don’t know when the datacenter construction boom will end, given the three considerations above we think it’s a good time to look closely at your current portfolio with your advisor and determine whether any rebalancing or adjustments make sense at the end of 2025 and the beginning of 2026.

 [1] https://fortune.com/2025/09/28/ai-dot-com-bubble-parallels-history-explained-companies-revenue-infr…